 - The carbohydrates and proteins that our bodies use as food are metabolized and transported by water in the bloodstream;

-- acts as a shock absorber for a brain, spinal cord, and fetus
+- acts as a shock absorber for the brain, spinal cord, and fetus

 - forms saliva